Medical Kit Suggestions

 Antibiotic ear drops (here’s a tip…take your ear lobe between your fingers and wiggle your ear…if it causes you more pain, chances are you have an outer ear infection, otitis externa)

 Auragan ear drops for outer ear pain

-Antibiotic eye drops or ointment (not a bad idea to carry sterile eye gauze in case you scratch your cornea)
+Antibiotic eye drops or ointment.
+Sterile eye gauze in case you scratch your cornea.

-Anti nausea medicine…I like pepto bismol..works for both nausea and diarrhea
+Anti nausea medicine.
+Pepto Bismol for both nausea and diarrhea

 Imodium (for diarrhea)